vardhan1463/Youtube_Clone/README.md

-This is youtbe clone made using HTML and CSS
+This is youtube clone made using HTML and CSS
 You can fork this can make changes according to your requirements